iwahle/501b_2p/README.md

 - would recommend using this on the server
 - `git clone https://github.com/iwahle/501b_2p.git`

+## Use Suite2p to automate steps from ROI extraction to spike deconvolution
+* All updates are within `suite2p_hybrid_1212.ipynb`, while Suite2p + [GUI] is required to run the notebok.
+Instructions should be self included, and data used in this experiment is `f2_data.bin`.
+Further troubleshooting and validation need to be done.
+Batch processing script is also coming soon.

 ## use DeepCell Label to segment images
 1. compute the mean of a recording over time: